physicalist/ncbs-moose/packaging/windows/nsis-package/Docs/README.txt

-This is the MOOSE Beta 1.1.0 release
+This is the MOOSE Beta 1.2.0 release

 MOOSE is the base and numerical core for large, detailed simulations including Computational Neuroscience and Systems Biology.

+New in this release:
+A PyQt-based graphical interface for running basic simulations and tutorials.
+	This is now the default 'face' of MOOSE.
+Gillespie solver for chemical kinetic simulations.
+SBML support for writing kinetic models, partial support for reading.
+MPI support for parallel neuronal simulations, and interface to MUSIC.
+Upgrades to neuronal solver.

+About MOOSE:
-MOOSE spans the range from single molecules to subcellular networks, from single cells to neuronal networks, and to still larger systems.
+MOOSE is the Multiscale Object-Oriented Simulation Environment.
+It spans the range from single molecules to subcellular networks, from single cells to neuronal networks, and to still larger systems.
 It is backwards-compatible with GENESIS, and forward compatible with Python.
 A key goal of MOOSE is to embrace many simulation and numerical engines that span a range of levels of simulation, and to provide the infrastructure to enable these to interoperate seamlessly.

-This release of MOOSE supports 2 main solvers: for neuronal biophysics using custom code and for deterministic reaction-diffusion simulations using the GNU Scientific Library routines.
+Numerical engines:
+Crank-Nicolson solver for compartmental neuronal models and networks Adaptive timestep Runge-Kutta solver for chemical kinetic systems Gillespie Stochastic Systems Algorithm for chemical kinetics Prototype Multiscale solver to interface electrical and signaling models.
+Prototype Steady State solver to obtain steady states for chemical kinetics.
+	Several of these solvers utilize the GNU Scientific Library.

 Technical data:
 Authors: Upinder S. Bhalla, Niraj Dudani, Subhasis Ray, Raamesh Deshpande Programming and Release support: Siji George.
+Web page: Harsha Rani.
 All authors are at the National Centre for Biological Sciences, Bangalore, India.

-Language: C++
+Language: C++, Python.
 Source available at SourceForge.
+Licence: LGPL.
+However, due to the
+	terms of the GPL-licensed GSL, the effective license of the package as a whole is GPL.
-Licence: LGPL Binaries available: Linux (32 and 64-bit), Solaris, Windows (32 bit), There is also a tarball for those who wish to compile
+Binaries available: Linux (32 and 64-bit), Solaris, Windows (32 bit), There is also a tarball for those who wish to compile